RasmusUK/Master-Thesis/Evaluation/Tasks.md

     });
     ```
 ## 2. Identify and Model Key Domain Entities
+The key domain entities must be identified and modelled following the guidelines:

-- All entities must inherit from the `Entity` base class, which includes a Guid ID.
+- All entities must inherit from the `Entity` base class, which includes a `Guid Id`.
 - Always reference other entities using their `Id` (e.g., `CustomerId`), not by embedding full objects.
 - You do **not** need to define any events yourself.
 The framework auto-generates events like `SpotQuoteCreated`, `CustomerUpdated`, etc.
 - Start simple.
 Implementing 1–2 entities is enough to get started.